-Fall 2015/Winter 2016 Undergraduate Instructional and Non-Instructional Fees
+Fall 2016/Winter 2017 Undergraduate Instructional and Non-Instructional Fees

-Changes in fees for Fall 2016/Winter 2017 were not available at time of publication.
-Refer to www.gradstudies.ualberta.ca for 2016-2017 fees information, including Spring and Summer 2016.
-Students registered in the Faculty of Graduate Studies and Research should consult Fall 2015/Winter 2016 Graduate Instructional and Non-Instructional Fees and www.gradstudies. ualberta.ca for 2016-2017 fees information.
+Changes in fees for Fall 2017/Winter 2018 were not available at time of publication.
+Refer to www.registrarsoffice.ualberta.ca for 2017-2018 fees information, including Spring and Summer 2017.

-1. Fall 2015/Winter 2016 Undergraduate Instructional Fees: With few exceptions, tuition fees for undergraduate students are assessed by calculating the cost of each course in which the students are registered for credit, according to the following formula: fee index value x units of fee index.
+1. Fall 2016/Winter 2017 Undergraduate Instructional Fees: With few exceptions, tuition fees for undergraduate students are assessed by calculating the cost of each course in which the students are registered for credit, according to the following formula: fee index value x units of fee index.
 In Course Listings, the units of fee index are shown following the title of each course, and are indicated by fi.
 The fee index value is a dollar amount that is approved annually by the Board of Governors.
-The undergraduate fee index for 2015-2016 is \$88.68.
+The undergraduate fee index for 2016-2017 is \$88.68.
 Students in Dental Hygiene programs will be assessed at a fee index of \$109.42, which includes the regular Undergraduate fee index plus the Clinical Operations fee.
 Individual courses taken by students enrolled in the MD and DDS programs, and by some Special Students in the Faculty of Medicine and Dentistry, are assessed using a fee index value of \$147.62.